 Moving agile beyond the software delivery level at organisations is the future.

-With the world still grappling with how to recover from the Covid pandemic, there are huge opportunities for organisations which can achieve greater organisational agility.
+With the world still grappling with how to recover from the Covid pandemic, there are huge opportunities for organisations which can achieve greater business agility.

-As you would expect, agileKRC is at the forefront of helping organisations achieve greater agility today.
+As you would expect, agileKRC is at the forefront of helping organisations achieve greater business agility today.